eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 ---

 Graphics and visualizations are used for promotion, advertisement to promote a product or idea.
 In science, graphics tend to fall into one of two categories: for use in education or a science journal.
 For information on what makes a good educational graphic, or a teaching tool, I've written a piece earlier on this blog [here](http://eringrand.github.io/educationgraphics/).
-In the academic articles, graphics hold a special role in telling a compelling story of the data and results, however, the editing emphasis is often placed much more on text than making interesting and understable science graphics.
+In the academic articles, graphics hold a special role in telling a compelling story of the data and results, however, the editing emphasis is often placed much more on text than making interesting and understandable science graphics.

 *DISCLAIMER: I am coming from an astronomy and physics background, and am going to discuss problems found within these contexts.*